rsadasiv/phrasefinder/README.md

 ## Installation without Maven

-You can either copy the single source file `src/main/java/io/phrasefinder/Phrasefinder.java` into your own Java project, or download a pre-build .jar file from the release page of this repository.
+Download the latest `.jar` file from the release page of this repository and add it to your project's classpath.

 ## Example